bhargavkumar-65/playwright-TypeScript/README.md

 # Playwright Automation Framework Documentation

+## Note: This repo has tests written for https://testingmaster.in

 ## Introduction

 This document provides a comprehensive guide to using the Playwright automation framework.
 This framework enables fast and reliable end-to-end testing for modern web applications, supporting Chromium, Firefox, and WebKit.
 It is designed to facilitate cross-browser web automation, particularly for complex web applications.